EricZinda/docsproto/devhowto/devhowtoSentenceForce.md

  e2 [ e SF: prop TENSE: pres MOOD: indicative PROG: - PERF: - ]
 ~~~

 This is the list of properties for that variable.
 It provides various information about the kind of things that should be in that variable.
-Think of it as "metadata" about the variable.
+Think of it as "metadata" about the variable or single argument predications for that variable.
 The property we are interested in here is:
 `SF: prop` ("sentence force": "proposition").
-Any given sentence gets categorized into a *type* of sentence, indicated by the `SF` ("sentence force") property of its index variable:
+Every sentence is categorized into a *type*, indicated by the `SF` ("sentence force") property of its index variable:

 - Proposition (`SF: prop`): "A file is large."
-- Question (`SF: ques`): "Is a file large?", "Which file is large?"
+- Question (`SF: ques`): "Is a file large?", "Which file is large?", "A file is large?"
 - Command (`SF: comm`): "Make a file large."

-It is important to pay attention to the "sentence force" of a sentence because it indicates what kind of response the user expects.
+The "sentence force" of a sentence indicates what kind of response the user expects:

 - User: "A file is large." -> "Yes, that is true"
 - User: "Is a file large?" -> "Yes"
 - User: "Which file is large?" -> "test1.txt"
 - User: "Make a file large." -> "test1.txt is now large"

 Note that these are all answers the user would expect if the statement worked.
-But all but the last would be very different if there were no large files in the system:
+All but the last would be very different if there were no large files in the system:

 - User: "A file is large." -> "No, that isn't true"
 - User: "Is a file large?" -> "No"
 - User: "Which file is large?" -> "No files are large"
 - User: "Make a file large." -> "test1.txt is now large"

-In the [next few sections](devhowtoSimplePropositions) we'll work through how to handle the different types of sentences when they succeed, and then end by talking about how to handle failures.
+In the [next few sections](devhowtoSimplePropositions) we'll work through how to handle the different types of sentences when they succeed.
+We'll end by talking about how to handle failures.